gregorycoppola/tree-star/SYNTAX_PAPER_PLAN.md

 - POS tags, head indices, and dependency labels from ChatGPT (in one go).
 - Metrics: UAS, LAS, POS accuracy.

-> 📝 Confirm if the earlier results were illustrative or from actual runs.

 ---

 ### 2. **Decomposed Subtasks Evaluation**